 Key(s) Function Back Space Delete a character before the cursor, and the cursor moves back.
 Up "↑" Show previous command entered.
 Up to ten recently entered commands can be shown.
 Down "↓" Show next command entered.
-When use the Up key to get previously entered commands, you can use the Down key to return to the next command Left "←" The cursor moves one character to You can use the Left the left.
-Right key to modify Right "→" The cursor moves one character to entered command. the right.
+When use the Up key to get previously entered commands, you can use the Down key to return to the next command Left "←" The cursor moves one character to You can use the Left and the left.
+Right key to modify an

+Right "→" The cursor moves one character to the right. entered command.
 Ctrl +p The same as Up key "↑".
 Ctrl +n The same as Down key "↓".
 Ctrl +b The same as Left key "←".
-Ctrl +f The same as Right key "→".
+Ctrl +f The same as Right key " $\rightarrow$ ".
 Ctrl +z Return to the Admin Mode directly from the other configuration modes (except User Mode).
 Ctrl +c Break the ongoing command process, such as ping or other command execution.
-Tab When a string for a command or keyword is entered, the Tab can be used to complete the command or keyword if there is no conflict.
+Tab When a string for a command or keyw used to complete the command or ke vord is entered, the Tab can be yword if there is no conflict.